osoleve/Name-QuickSearch/readme.md

 costly full scan, allowing for more iteration and experimentation on the edge cases.

-On my machine, in ghci, QuickSearch can retrieve the best matches for a string from a population of 100,000 strings in under a quarter of a second.
+On my machine, in ghci, QuickSearch can retrieve the best matches for a string from a population of 100,000 strings in an average of ~0.02 seconds.

 Uses `Data.Text` internally, but there is an identical `String` interface to be found at `QuickSearch.String` if that suits the pipeline better.